The Little Red House

 1998-99: MLK Celebration wins Gold CASE Award, taking top honors for student involvement programs.
 The MLK campaign wins first place for the ACUI National Design Competition.
 Nearly 1,300 people attend the keynote address delivered by Dr. Michael Dyson, and more than 4,500 people participate in the weeklong celebration.

 2000-01: Students no longer run the Center, which is institutionally recognized and receives thousands of dollars in funding to support programs and services; administrative support shifts from Special Student Services to Student Union and Activities; Tam Dinh becomes the first, full-time director.
 Paid staff includes a graduate assistant and a program director.
-Ethnic student enrollment numbers increase to 1,745 (1,514 in previous year).
+Ethnic student enrollment numbers increase to 1,745 (1,514 in the previous year).

 2002-03: The Center officially becomes the Cultural Center; orientation programs are offered to new minority students; Pow Wow celebrates 10 years; MLK moves to the Pavilion to accommodate 2,500 people for the keynote address delivered by Danny Glover and Bill Fletcher.

-2003-04: Ro Alvarado Parker becomes the new director; Center moves to the second floor of the SUB, an increase of space from 600 to 1,600 square feet; faculty senate officially approves the diversity requirement for the core curriculum; State Board of Education approves a $1.50 student fee to support the annual MLK Human Rights Celebration; the number of ethnic student organizations is 13; International Food, Song & Dance Festival celebrates 25 years.
+2003-04: Rosario Parker becomes the new director; Center moves to the second floor of the SUB, an increase of space from 600 to 1,600 square feet; faculty senate officially approves the diversity requirement for the core curriculum; State Board of Education approves a $1.50 student fee to support the annual MLK Human Rights Celebration; the number of ethnic student organizations is 13; International Food, Song & Dance Festival celebrates 25 years.

 2004-05: Campuswide campaign “Stop Hate” is held to communicate values and civility, and show the university’s commitment to zero tolerance of bigotry and discrimination following a threat made to a student based on sexual orientation; the Cultural Center hosts the “Racism and Immigration Forum.”